seungjelee01/seungjelee01/README.md

 - Software engineer with experience in **Unity and C# application development**
 - Experienced in integrating interactive clients with backend and real-time communication systems
 - Interested in transforming engineering workflows into reproducible software systems
-- Currently working with **Python, PyTorch, numerical optimization, and physics-based modeling**
+- Experienced with **Python, TensorFlow, NumPy, and pandas** through engineering projects
 - Exploring **database systems, SQL, Linux, and infrastructure fundamentals**

 <br/>